SuavePirate/NativeBehaviors/README.md

 ...
 ```

-Use the `ViewWillAppear` and `ViewDidDisappear` events in your iOS ViewControllers.
+Use the `OnCreate` and `OnDestroy` events in your Android Activities.

 ## TODO
 Add example project and screenshots